 Limit orders are a type of trading order that allows traders to acquire or sell cryptocurrencies at a specified price or even a higher rate.
 An individual cryptocurrency user sets the limit price in their limit order.
 When a cryptocurrency trader puts a limit order, a trade occurs only when the market price is equal to or higher than the specified amount.
-A trader will buy at a limit price or a lower price when using a buy limit order.
-When selling, a trader can only sell at the limit or higher price.
+For example, a trader will buy at a limit or lower price when using a buy-limit order.
+A trader can only sell at the limit or higher price.

 The two widely-known types of limit orders are GTC (Good Till Canceled) and IOC (Immediate or Cancel).
 GTC orders are left as open orders during the trade until they are canceled or filled by the market participant who gets hold of the order.
-When the exchange occurs, IOC orders drop immediately, and the trader gets back any remaining quantity of the order.
+When the exchange occurs, IOC orders drop immediately, and the trader returns any remaining order quantity.